Taylor series: Generalization in finite differences

 Here Δ is the nth finite difference operator with step size h.
-The series is precisely the Taylor series, except that divided differences appear in place of differentiation: the series is formally similar to the Newton series.
-When the function f is analytic at a, the terms in the series converge to the terms of the Taylor series, and in this sense generalizes the usual Taylor series.
+The series is precisely the Taylor series, except that divided differences appear in place of differentiation.
+When the function is analytic at a, the terms in the series converge to the terms of the Taylor series, and in this sense generalizes the usual Taylor series.

 In general, for any infinite sequence a_{i}, the following power series identity holds: